 That’s it folks – above is the sum total of the investment that I recommend.

 I am however going to mention one more thing.
-Regular LWB readers will know that I am not the salesman type, which is why I have deliberately neglected to mention my freelance writing guide up until this point.
+Regular LWB readers will know that I am not the salesman type, which is why I have deliberately neglected to mention Paid to Blog up until this point.
 However, it would be odd of me not to mention it, since I consider it a complete A-Z guide to launching a successful freelance blogging business.
-I would of course heartily recommend that you grab yourself a copy, and with it costing just $27, you’re hardly breaking the bank.
+I would of course heartily recommend that you grab yourself a membership, and with it costing from just $29, you’re hardly breaking the bank.

 With the above tools in your back pocket, you’ll have everything (and more) that is necessary to start a successful freelance blogging business.
 You’ll be able to: